dcmi/dctap/TAPprimer.md

 |dct:date|Publication date

-### Property note
+### Note

-***Element:*** <code>Note</code>
+***Element:*** <code>note</code>

-In many cases it would be desirable to include some explanatory information for the users of the profile, such as a definition of the property or any other information or instructions that are needed to help users of the profile understand its usage.
+In many cases it would be desirable to include some explanatory information for the users of the profile, such as a definition of the property or any other information, instructions, or constraints that are need to be expressed.

 **Table format:**